 j.
 Identify contemporary safety and health issues and apply relevant standards, regulations, and

 codes or best practices, and;

 k.
 Apply principles of safety and health in a non-academic setting through a supervised,

 More information about the profession and career options can be found in The Career Guide to the Safety Profession.

-As you work hard preparing for a rewarding career in safety and health, the faculty, staff and advising team in the Safety Program are working hard to ensure that your academic experience at Illinois State University is equally as meaningful and rewarding!
+As students work hard preparing for a rewarding career in safety and health, the faculty, staff and advising team in the Safety Program are working hard to ensure that their academic experience at Illinois State University is equally as meaningful and rewarding!